#{ServerName}

 How stressful a holiday can be depends on the nature of your dog.
 If your dog is generally anxious or shy, then a long journey, a new environment and new people can be stressful.

-Make sure to ease them in gently when you’re away – let them sniff out their new holiday home, show them their outdoor space and where they can do their business, and make sure to pack plenty of treats and toys to keep them happy and familiar.
+Make sure to ease them in gently when you’re away – let them sniff out their new holiday home, show them their outdoor space and where they can do their business, and pack plenty of treats and toys to keep them happy and familiar.

-When you take Fido on holiday, it’s important to remember that their happiness is just as important as the rest of the group, so it’s well worth planning activities that involve him too.
+When you take Fido on holiday, it’s important to remember that their happiness is just as important as the rest of the groups, so it’s well worth planning activities that involve him too.

 Make sure your dog sticks to their usual eating, exercising and sleeping routine.
 Daily walks will be exciting for Fido thanks to the new sights, smells, and sounds, so find time each day to stick to your usual walkie hours.